EvanBacon/expo-apple-targets/packages/apple-targets/README.md

     thing: "../assets/thing.png",
   },

   // The iOS version fot the target.
+Defaults to 18.1
-  deploymentTarget: "13.4",
+  deploymentTarget: "15.1",

   // Optional bundle identifier for the target.
 Will default to a sanitized version of the root project bundle id + target name.
   // If the specified bundle identifier is prefixed with a dot (.), the bundle identifier will be appended to the main app's bundle identifier.